Rheumatic fever and rheumatic heart disease are heart conditions but are different. Read this article to know more about these two in detail.

 Rheumatic fever is a serious inflammatory disease that arises as a complication of partially treated strep throat or scarlet fever.
-It is caused by group A streptococcus.
+These infections are caused by group A streptococcus bacteria.

 Not all cases of strep throat lead to rheumatic fever.
 When a strep throat infection or scarlet fever has not been completely treated, the bacteria stay on.
 They act by confusing the body's immune system to target certain tissues of the body and treat them as foreign agents.
 This process, in turn, causes inflammation of the heart, skin, joints, and CNS (central nervous system).

 History: Recent strep infection (caused by group A streptococcus bacteria).

 Age: Children from five to ten years of age.

 The symptoms of rheumatic fever vary.
 The patient can have one or more symptoms, which can change over the course of the disease.
 Symptoms of rheumatic fever generally start after two to four weeks of strep throat infection.
 The symptoms that are caused due to inflammation of the heart, skin, joints, and central nervous system are:

 Sydenham chorea (jerky and uncontrolled movements in the face, hands, and feet).

 - You had a recent throat infection and developed a fever soon after.

 - You have had rheumatic fever in the past.

 Diagnosis of rheumatic fever is based on medical history, physical examinations, and a few lab tests, as there is no specific test for it.
 It includes: